Moving Abroad with Young Children

 Moving to Spain is my second overseas move as a multicultural family.
-Individually, I have nearly ten moving abroad experiences crossing the borders and continents for half of my life.
-Culture shock, reverse culture shocks, and relocating is part of me.
+Individually, I have nearly ten moving abroad experiences crossing borders and continents for half of my life.
+Culture shock, reverse culture shocks, and relocating are part of me.
 My family comes with a package of two multicultural kids and a mid-size Shiba Inu dog.
 Increased family size causes an increase in stress, cost, and effort.

 I began to consider moving to a city where it is suitable for multicultural kids after having my daughters.
 I knew Barcelona would be an excellent place for us to embrace multiculturalism and diversity.
-Most importantly, to help my biracial children to develop self-identity by understanding and respect the differences.
+Most importantly, to help my biracial children to develop self-identity by understanding and respecting the differences.

 Undoubtedly, Moving abroad is a significant decision for any family.
 Planning a brand new chapter overseas is exciting.
 However, moving to Spain with children requires much planning and effort.

 Moving Abroad Preparation

 Moving abroad with young children and a pet can be lengthy and complicated.
 Several moving details to keep track of.
 Therefore, staying organized is one of the most critical habits to develop throughout the moving process.
 Listing tasks helps to think better and to prioritize.

 The most important thing about moving abroad is a Positive Attitude.